Sri Lanka · Dossier

 1 hour to southern beaches, 3 hours to hill country

-From the US: 18-24 hours with 1-2 connections via Middle East or Asia
+From the US18-24 hours with 1-2 connections via Middle East or Asia

-Visa Requirements
+Visa

 US citizens need an Electronic Travel Authorization (ETA) obtained online before travel, valid for 30 days, costing approximately $50

-Local Transport
+Local transport

 Private drivers and luxury vehicles recommended for wedding parties; domestic flights available for longer distances; train journeys offer scenic routes through tea country

-Legal Requirements
+Legal requirements

 Legal marriages in Sri Lanka require registration with the District Registrar at least 14 days before the ceremony, along with passports, birth certificates, and Certificates of No Impediment from your home country.
 All foreign documents must be apostilled and may require certified translation into Sinhala or Tamil.
 The process involves completing Form 01 with two local witnesses, paying registration fees of approximately $50-100, and attending a brief registrar interview.
 Many couples opt for a legal ceremony at home followed by a symbolic celebration in Sri Lanka to avoid bureaucratic delays, or work with experienced local wedding planners who can expedite the documentation process through established relationships with government offices.